sixcrm/SixCRMServerless/README.md

 Rules with level `warn` will not break the deploy, but `error` will.

 In order to disable rules in code (for example for false positives, or old deprecated code) read http://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments

+## Deployment

+Currently deployment is (mostly) handled via CircleCI.
+There are a few issues:

+* API Gateway requires some manual configuration - certificates, custom domain names for example.